 Looking at the second table about Aldershot, you are able to tell which type of housing is most affordable to you as a buyer.
 However, for a general overview of what house price is, the average price per square foot for a house in Aldershot is £3,790.

-What is the asking price on average of houses for sale in Aldershot?
+On average, what is the figure for the asking price of a house for sale in Aldershot?

-The average asking price for the houses for sale in the city of Aldershot
+Average price of houses for sale in Aldershot

 |Average asking price (1 bed)||£174,993|